joshgerdes/jekyll-uno/_posts/2021-04-18-azure-devops-and-creating-your-cloud-adoption-framework.md

 Once the project has been created, you can go into Azure Board and click on: Work Items.

-If we create look at the CAF Strategy-Plan-Ready-Gov Team one, we can see the Epics, Features and Tasks associated with Cloud Adoption:
+If we take a look at the CAF Strategy-Plan-Ready-Gov Team one, we can see the Epics, Features and Tasks associated with Cloud Adoption:

 ![Azure DevOps - Cloud Adoption Strategy](/uploads/AzureDevOps_CloudAdoptionWorkItems.png "Azure DevOps - Cloud Adoption Strategy")